Investment Grade Definition

 For example – S&P uses capital letters in the order of best rating to the poorest.
 It follows the pattern of AAA, AA, A, BBB, BB, B up to D. Bonds having high credit quality (AAA and AA) and medium credit quality (A and BBB) are known as investment grade.
 Bonds having low credit quality rating (BB, B, CCC, etc.) are known as junk bonds or non-investment grade.

 Junk bonds will usually yield a higher rate of interest but are at a high risk of default.
 Different agencies use different variations for credit ratings.

-Similarly Moody’s investment-grade use mix of the capital letter and small letters.
+Similarly, Moody’s investment-grade use a mix of the capital letter and small letters.

 Example of Investment Grade

 As per S&P’s investment-grade rating, the following are few rated bonds in the United States

 - Kansas Dev Fin Auth (AAA rated)